Configure Single Sign-On using PingID with SAML

 Now, click the Configuration tab and note down the Issuer ID and the Single Signon Service.
 These will be needed to configure SSO in Thinfinity Workspace.

-III.
 Configuring Thinfinity

 Set Up SSO on Thinfinity Workspace